 In 2008, we irradiated both single channel and array PIN diodes from several sources.
 This includes two GaAs PIN arrays from AOC, Optowell, ULM Photonics, and Hamamatsu.
-We packaged these arrays at The Ohio State University for the irradiation [6].
+We packaged these arrays at The Ohio State University for the irradiation [5].
 In addition, we also irradiated silicon PINs, two Taiwan arrays and eleven single-channel silicon diodes from Hamamatsu (five S5973 and six S9055).
 These arrays were delivered pre-packaged.

 We monitored the PIN responsivities during the irradiation by illuminating the devices with light from VCSELs and measuring the PIN currents.
 Table 1 summarizes the responsivities before and after irradiation.
-The responsivity is for a dose of 4.4×10^{15} 1-MeV n{eq}/cm^2 for the GaAs devices and 7.5×10^{14} 1-MeV n{eq}/cm^2 for the silicon devices.
+The responsivity is for a dose of 4.4 x 10^{15} 1-MeV n{eq}/cm^2 for the GaAs devices and 7.5 x 10^{14} 1-MeV n{eq}/cm^2 for the silicon devices.
 For the GaAs arrays, Optowell and Hamamatsu have the highest responsivities after the irradiation.
 As expected, the silicon devices are more radiation hard, with Hamamatsu S5973 having the highest responsivities.
 However, it should be noted that the bandwidth of the silicon PIN diodes is somewhat low.
-It should also be noted that we observed no annealing in the responsivities after irradiation and the leakage currents remained negligible.